antoinehonore/makegrid/README.md

 Note 2: Computing all the combinations of parameters is done in only 1 process.
 It takes a while to compute when the grid `>1000` combinations.

-1. Create all the possible combinations of parameters in the grid:
+1. Create all the `12` possible combinations of parameters in the grid defined in `configs/example.json`:
 ```bash
 make init indir=example
 ```